Project

 Batman-adv 2016.1 released

-Added by Sven Eckelmann almost 8 years ago
+Added by Sven Eckelmann over 8 years ago

 April 21th, 2016.
 Today the B.A.T.M.A.N. team publishes the April 2016 update to batman-adv, batctl and alfred!
 This release contains the initial support of the B.A.T.M.A.N.
 V routing algorithm.
 Also several bugfixes, code cleanups and code documentation updates are included in this version.
 As the kernel module always depends on the Linux kernel it is compiled against, it does not make sense to provide binaries on our website.
 As usual, you will find the signed tarballs in our download section: